 For this reason, some people may ask "what is a casual relationship?" because it can be argued that no relationship is ever truly an example of "successful casual dating".
 There is always the risk that the couple will become just that - a couple - and will fall in love with each other despite their best intentions.
 On a sadder note, some couples decide that their casual relationship can no longer continue because they are becoming possessive and jealous.
-They don't want to spend forever with that person, but they don't want to see that person happy with anyone else either.
+They don't want to make future plans with that person, but they don't want to see that person happy with anyone else either.

 Casual dating may be ideal for some people and impossible for others.
 Not everyone can commit to not develop feelings for someone they share physical intimacy with.
 A great deal depends on the stage you are at in your life when determining whether to pursue a casual relationship.
 For instance, a young woman who is entering college and who has her whole future ahead of her may not feel a pressing need to pursue a more serious relationship for years to come and may have more fun just playing the field for a while.

 There are other points in a person's life when it makes sense for them to date casually, as opposed to seriously.
 For instance, a divorcee who is getting back into the dating game is advised to keep things light for a while, to avoid dealing with another serious commitment right away.
 Widowers may also want to dip a toe in the water, so to speak, and keep things casual until they feel they are emotionally ready to commit to another person.